PiyushPareek7221/cric-api-mern/README.md

 # cric-api-mern

-1- npm install in both /client and /server
+- npm install in both client and server

-2- npm strat in both
+- npm strat in both

---- localhost:3000/home